We’ve talked about it more than once.

 - Data analysis

-- Definition of the right business questions to meet the objectives of the company and can be treated analytically
+- Defining the right business questions to meet the company’s goals and can be treated analytically

 - Visualization of data with graphs to extract intelligence from them.